theripper93/theripper-premium-hub/premium-changelogs/skill-tree.md

+## Version 0.4.1
+- Interface will now show total points in the tree (spent + current)
+- Interface will now show points spent in each group

 ## Version 0.4.0
 - Restored settings explanation in skill tree configuration
 - Trees can now have skill points handled indipendently